-Harvest One Announces Strategic Plan, 20% Staff Reduction After Q1 Results
+Harvest One Announces 20% Staff Reduction Alongside Q1 Results

 - Highlighting the plan is an approximate 20% reduction in its workforce, affecting all divisions of the company.
 The move is expected to save roughly 30% on an annual basis.

-- Currently reviewing non-core assets to decrease cultivation exposure.
-The company plans to redirect its focus and resources to brand development, distribution and production.
+- Harvest One is reviewing non-core assets to decrease cultivation exposure, and the company said it plans to redirect its focus and resources to brand development, distribution and production.

-- Currently in discussions to divest the company's 50.1% interest in British Columbia's Greenbelt Greenhouse facility and outdoor cultivation location.
+- The company is in discussions to divest its 501.% interest in British Columbia's Greenbelt Greenhouse facility and outdoor cultivation location.

-Harvest One CEO Grant Froese, discussed the cuts and its plan.
+Harvest One CEO Grant Froese, discussed the cuts and the cannabis company's plan in a statement.

 "In light of recent challenges within the cannabis industry, the company has made some difficult but necessary decisions to improve cash flows and reallocate capital to ensure the long-term growth of the company."

+The stock was down 5.7% at 16 cents at the time of publication.

 Related Links: